choderalab/protons/howto-documentation.rst

 3. Adjust themes, and other options that you like in ``conf.py``.

 4. You can add documentation by editing ``index.rst``, which uses reST_.
-Please read the sphinx documenation for further instructions on how to write your docs.
+Please read the sphinx documentation for further instructions on how to write your docs.

 .. _reST: http://www.sphinx-doc.org/en/stable/rest.html